Collection Development Policy

 10. Apply the selection policy also to the removal of items which are no longer needed, and to those items which should be replaced.

-11. Represent all shades of opinion and provide accurate information on topics of current interest and concern.
+11. Represent all opinions and provide accurate information on topics of current interest and concern.

 JUVENILE